millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 ### Register X and Y

-This are only general purpose N Bit registers, the main purpose of them is that the programmers could use them to store data.
+This are only general purpose N Bit registers, the main purpose is that the programmers could use them to store data.

 ### Acumulator